 3. You Are Secure in Your Job

-If you are fairly secure and certain that you will stay put for at least five years, it is a good idea to buy a home.
+If you are fairly secure and certain that you will stay in your current job, it is a good idea to buy a home.
 Having a steady income will help you stick to your budget, pay your mortgage, and build equity.
 It will also prevent you from throwing away money on rent.

 4. Tax Break on Mortgage Interest